Contact Spruce Peak Outfitters for assistance in finding the best roads for your skill level!

-Stowe offers a riding experience for all levels including challenging hills for the accomplished cyclist.
-As with many rural areas, the roads here can be a bit narrow and the shoulders are often small.
-However, Vermont drivers are used to sharing the road and tend to be very courteous to cyclists.
+One of the best ways to take in the fall foliage of the Green Mountains is by bicycle.
+The area around Stowe Mountain Lodge offers a riding experience for all levels including challenging hills for the accomplished cyclist.
+As with many rural areas, the roads here can be a bit narrow and the shoulders are often small so please share the road responsibly.

 Local Tip: During your ride on the Stowe Recreation Path, you can take advantage of several local swimming holes that can be found along the West Branch Little River, as well as stop for breakfast, lunch or dinner at several restaurants along the way.